danwells96/ARISES/DocFiles/Testing.md

 <br/>
 Checking: Links to days<br/>
 Method: Click on a row in the days log in the health domain to expand it.
 Then click on the view button.
 Repeat the process with multiple days to thoroughly confirm correct operation.<br/>
-Result: The date at the top of the bi-focal display should be the same as the date you clicked on in health<br/>
+Result: The date at the top of the bifocal display should be the same as the date you clicked on in health<br/>
 <br/>
 Checking: Favouriting days<br/>
 Method: Still in the days log in the health domain, click on the star next to any of the rows (it should turn green) to add it to favourites.
 Then click on the green star in the top right to bring up the list of favourites to confirm it is present.
 Then click on the view button and perform the links to days test described above.
 Test with multiple days for confirmation.<br/>